Diversi-Dial: Organization

-Customers typically paid the local DDial owner a flat rate of about $5 to $20 per month.
-Open access to anonymous visitors (called nons, r0s JAMFs or m0es) was an effective hook to draw in paid registrations.
+Customers typically paid the local D-Dial owner a flat rate of about $5 to $20 per month.
+Open access to anonymous visitors (called nons, r0s, JAMFs, twits, or m0es) was an effective hook to draw in paid registrations.
 Nons typically had a five-minute connect time limit unless they were "validated" by an assistant sysop, and were shut out of the system during peak usage hours.

-A typical DDial system ran on a small cluster of Apple II computers, with seven connections per computer.
+A typical D-Dial system ran on a single Apple //e computer utilizing all seven expansion slots.
+The program was transferred to cassette then loaded through the Apple //e's cassette port so as not to take up an expansion slot with a disk drive.
+Some systems had more than one Apple //e, and would link them together with an Interface II card in each Apple taking up a slot (usually slot 7) creating a small cluster with 6 telephone lines per computer, with the remaining single slot for the Interface II card for the local link.

 In 1989, a DDial-like clone, Synergy Teleconferencing System AKA STS was developed for the IBM PC, but by this time it was outpaced by alternatives like GEnie.
 By the mid-1990s, DDials had been bypassed by the Internet and IRC, although Chicago's God's Country, kept an incredibly loyal following between 1985–87 and 1989–1998.
 Many of its users are still close to this day.

+The original STS #12, The Jungle is back online and linked to Magviz as well as ENTChat.

 Many client software programs existed for BBS connections back then, but one in particular for the Commodore 64 was optimized just for DDial, call Eagleterm 6a.
 Written by Jungle Jim (Jj), aka Jim Sanders, and released as freeware and saw widespread use among Ddialers.
 EagleTerm6a took full advantage of Commodore 64 pulse dial modem technology, heavily optimized to find the max pulse speed of the user's local phone connection, and rapid fire re-dial back in to beat the other callers when reconnecting, easily beating the newer tone dial modems just coming to market.
 During peak times, the DDial system was jam packed with callers far exceeding the number of available lines, and a super fast dialer was a plus.
 Later versions of Eagleterm6a were protected against reverse engineering (not de-compilable using unBlitz.)